Code-4-Community/dev-spikes/api-spec/sftt/api-spec.md

 The `members` list is sorted in descending order of number of blocks completed.

 `teamRole` is an indicator of the member's role on the team.
 Currently there are only two roles: general member and team leader.

+`applicantsToReview` is a flag that there are people that have applied to the team that the team leader has to review.
+This will always be false if a non-leader calls this route.

 ## `GET /blocks`